Home › Blog › The Leica M6 Family: Classic, TTL, J, and Millennium

 May 2026

 The Leica M6 is the M body that introduced built-in light metering to the Leica rangefinder without giving up the fully mechanical shutter.
-From 1984 until 2002, Leica produced four distinct M6 variants — the M6 Classic, the M6 TTL, the M6 J (Jubilee), and the M6 Millennium — plus a number of smaller special editions.
+From 1984 until 2002, Leica produced four distinct M6 variants, plus a number of smaller special editions.
+The four are the M6 Classic, the M6 TTL, the M6 J (Jubilee), and the M6 Millennium.
 They all share the same lens mount, the same shutter, and the same basic body, but they differ in ways that matter for shooters and matter even more for collectors.
 This post walks through each one.
+Leica also reissued the M6 as a brand-new camera in 2022; that modern remake is covered on the M6 price guide, while this post covers the original 1984 to 2002 bodies.

 Quick orientation for anyone who hasn't shopped this part of the market: the M6 sits between the M4-P (1981, no meter) and the M7 (2002, electronic shutter).
 It's the camera most people mean when they say "I want a film Leica with a meter that won't die when the battery dies."
 Strip out the meter and the M6 is mechanically a refined M4-P; the camera works perfectly without a battery, which is something the M7 can't claim.